Back to articles

 Culture is a more sensitive method for the detection of tubercle bacilli and is necessary for performing antimicrobial drug sensitivity testing and genotyping.

-Close view of colony of Mycobacterium tuberculosis
+Close view of colony of Mycobacterium tuberculosis - TypicalM. tuberculosiscolonies in agar mediaFigure: Typical M. tuberculosis colonies in agar media

 After digestion of the specimen by treatment with NaOH and concentration by centrifugation, the sample is inoculated into a protein-rich medium (such as Lowenstein-Jensen medium or Middlebrook medium) and incubated at 37°C for up to 8 weeks.
-M.tuberculosis shows dry, rough, creamy, or buff-colored colonies in Löwenstein–Jensen medium.
+M. tuberculosis shows dry, rough, creamy, or buff-colored colonies in Lowenstein-Jensen medium.

 On liquid medium, tubercle bacilli grow on the surface and form a wrinkled pellicle.